OhadR/spring-oAuth2-SAML-integration/README.md

 On 04-2018, we have updated Spring versions.

-TBD: Spring Security: 4.0.3.RELEASE
+* Spring Security: 4.0.3.RELEASE - TBD
-TBD: Spring: 4.2.4.RELEASE
+* Spring: 4.2.4.RELEASE - TBD
-Spring Security oAuth: 2.0.9.RELEASE
+* Spring Security oAuth: 2.0.9.RELEASE

 If you wish to use the older version, (3.1.X, oAuth 1.0.5), you can find it on a separated branch.
 The version in that branch is 1.6.0.
 The version on Master is 2.0.0-SNAPSHOT.